 Why Do People Use Erythritol?

-- Erythritol has a clean, sweet taste and is approximately 70% as sweet as sugar.
+- Palatably Sweet: Erythritol offers a pristine, satisfying sweetness, rendering it approximately 70% as sweet as traditional sugar.

 What’s the difference between Stevia and Erythritol?